 [this material was moved from the article driver-convicted-in-horn-honking-incident ]

 See CA Attorney Seth Davidson’s article Report Card, where he stresses the need, neigh duty, to report such behaviors, which are nothing more or less than using a dangerous instrument to commit a crime.
 The article speaks to the imperative to file police reports if you feel you have been the victim of a crime; it specifically deals with reporting a crime (not merely a traffic infraction), and so has nothing to do with any ‘in the presence’ requirement.
 They make excellent points: Police must take your report; the report may ultimately lead nowhere and not be investigated but is still potentially valuable e.g. for repeat offenders.

 There an interesting sample police report (it’s a real police report, but with some names redacted).

 For reference, here is a list of Arizona crimes that motorists can commit, especially by using their vehicles as dangerous instruments:

 - §28-693 Reckless Driving / §28-695 Aggressive Driving

-More References: state of Oregon, and Washington
+More References: state of New York, Oregon, and Washington

 f.b. thread.
 OR and WA was mentioned.

-Washington has provisions prohibiting non-witnessing officers from issuing citations, with exceptions for crash investigations, automated enforcement AND A PROVISION FOR ASKING A COURT by any officer:
+Has provisions prohibiting non-witnessing officers from issuing citations, with exceptions for crash investigations, automated enforcement AND A PROVISION FOR ASKING A COURT by any officer: